superduper-io/superduper/docs/hr/blog/v1/releasingv1.md

 The current focus of the roadmap is making the deployment of SuperDuperDB absolutely production-ready and to improve optimizations for deployment, compute efficiency and scalability.

-:::info
+:::info Leave a star
 ❤️‍🔥 If you haven’t yet, now is the time to leave a star on GitHub to support the project and share it with your friends and colleagues: https://github.com/SuperDuperDB/superduperdb
 :::